 When changing the mappings above the docker container must be

 stopped (Stopping the node), reset, and started again.
 To reset the container either use

 docker rm concordium-client in

 We strongly recommend that you configure your firewall to only allow public connections on port 8888 (the peer-to-peer networking port).
 Someone with access to the other ports might be able to take control of your node or accounts you have saved on the node.

 Docker makes changes to the iptable on Linux, which means that it is not

 This is especially a problem when using UFW.

-strongly recommend changing the default gRPC token via the
+Because the gRPC port is currently not considered secure, we strongly recommend changing the default gRPC token via the